-Let’s first talk about the differences between nightmares and night terrors.
+Let’s first talk about the differences between nightmares and sleep terrors.
 A nightmare is a bad dream that causes a child to wake up with feelings of fear.
 Nightmares are very common in young children.
 Most will seek out a parent after a nightmare and most will also recall them in the morning.
-Nightmares usually … Continue reading How Should I Deal with My Child’s Nightmares or Night Terrors?
+Nightmares usually … Continue reading How Should I Deal with My Child’s Nightmares or Sleep Terrors?

 Six-year-old Emma fell asleep in her own bed each night but, just after midnight when her parents were deeply asleep, Emma slipped undetected into her parents’ bed like a little ninja and stayed until morning.
 Emma’s parents needed a way to manage these nightly visits.
 If your child is waking at night and either calling … Continue reading How Should I Deal with My Child’s Night Wakings?